ColtonHerrod/blog/content/blog/multi_cloud.md

 summary: Discussing whether or not organizations have a need to operate in multiple clouds at once.
 ---

-TL;DR: No.

-Long version: Probably not, but it depends on why you're asking the question.
-If your organization is discussing multi-cloud architecture for DR or avoiding lock-in, then your organization almost certainly has no need to use more than one cloud platform.
+TL;DR: Probably not, but it depends on why you're asking the question.

+Long version: If your organization is discussing multi-cloud architecture for disaster recovery or avoiding lock-in, then your organization almost certainly has no need to use more than one cloud platform.
+Most organizations' DR requirements can be met in a single cloud.

+On the other hand, if you've determined that a given cloud provider doesn't fit the use cases for all of your applications, then it may make sense for your organization to begin moving to a multi-cloud architecture.
+This option becomes more likely the larger an organization becomes and the more applications it has under its umbrella.

 The main questions that inform this decision should be: